openpolitics/manifesto/manifesto/society.md

 * table of contents
 {:toc}

-What policies should we propose to improve the fabric of society?

 ## Secularism

 With 50% of the British public having no religion, including 64% of 18-24 year olds[^1], Britain is no longer a Christian country and so its official status as such will be removed.
 Britain will become a secular nation under a Secularism Act.